Administration

 Fire Chief Jo Zambito

-As a strategic thinker, linking a vision with current state, being able to not only plan but implement change initiatives has become a strength that has allowed for many successful transformations.
-One initiative he is most proud of is receiving an “honorable mention” from the Conference Board of Canada for a joint regional public education program created here in Niagara.
+As a strategic thinker, linking a vision with the current state and being able to not only plan but implement change initiatives has become a strength that has allowed for many successful transformations.

-With a strong background in Architecture and Code analysis, Jo’s peer recognition for his leadership style and performance management has been among the most rewarding moments of his career.
+With a strong background in Architecture and Code analysis, Jo’s peer recognition for his leadership style and performance management skills has been amongst the most rewarding moments of his career.
 To be recognized for leadership has confirmed for him that supporting and investing in others is critical to building any successful organization.

 Ken Henry - Deputy Fire Chief